javadan/chess-pack/README.md

 Each game is evaluated until the first ≥200 cp swing (or mate) and written as one line of NDJSON.
 Games without such a swing in the first 40 plies are skipped.
 The resulting file can be supplied to `make` via `--source`.

+Pass `--engine wasm|native` to choose between the built-in WebAssembly engine and a locally installed Stockfish binary (default `wasm`).

 To use a native Stockfish binary instead of the default WASM build:

 ```